moksh-bhavsar/ml-groupproject/README.md

 ## Overview

-We, a collaborative team consisting of [Your Name], Noshen Atashe, Soumia, and Jushwin Jagdev, proudly present an innovative Image Classifier machine learning model.
+We, a collaborative team consisting of Moksh Bhavsar, Noshen Atashe, Soumia Umaputhiran, and Jushwin Jagdev, proudly present an innovative Image Classifier machine learning model.
 The primary objective of our project is to categorize food images into three distinct categories using the Food101 Dataset.

 ## Project Components

+### 1. Dataset
+We utilized a subset of Food101 Dataset available on torchvision.
+For more information regarding the dataset please visit: https://pytorch.org/vision/stable/generated/torchvision.datasets.Food101.html#food101

-### 1. Model Development
+### 2. Model Development

 We utilized the following technologies and tools for developing our robust image classifier: